 - Counter tops

 - Glass, windows and mirrors.
-Mix a little rubbing alcohol for with the vinegar and you will get a quick dry, streak free cleaning.
+Rubbing alcohol is has a quick evaporation time, when mixed with the vinegar and you will get a quick drying, streak free, glass cleaner.

 - Toilet, Bath/Showers.